-- 1. STRESSES that failure to prohibit, prevent, and counter corruption which relates to the implementation or enforcement of CITES greatly undermines the effectiveness of the Convention; - URGES therefore all Parties to adopt measures to prohibit, prevent, detect and counter instances of corruption and ensure that any corrupt practices associated with the administration, regulation, implementation or enforcement of CITES are punishable with appropriate penalties under national legislation; - 3.
+- 1. STRESSES that failure to prohibit, prevent, and counter corruption which relates to the implementation or enforcement of CITES greatly undermines the effectiveness of the Convention; - 2.
+URGES therefore all Parties to adopt measures to prohibit, prevent, detect and counter instances of corruption and ensure that any corrupt practices associated with the administration, regulation, implementation or enforcement of CITES are punishable with appropriate penalties under national legislation; - 3.
 REITERATES its call to all Parties that have not yet ratified UNCAC and UNTOC to do so and URGES all Parties that are Parties to UNCAC and UNTOC to effectively implement its provisions; - 4.
 ENCOURAGES Parties, and especially CITES Management Authorities, to work closely with existing national anti-corruption commissions, and like bodies, law enforcement agencies, judicial authorities, as well as with relevant civil society organisations, in the design and implementation of integrity policies, which might also include deterrence initiatives, such as mission statements, codes of conduct and 'whistle-blower' schemes, taking into account the relevant provisions of the UNCAC; - 5.
 ENCOURAGES all Parties to continue to build and maintain properly paid, trained and equipped CITES Authorities and authorities responsible for administration, regulation and enforcement of the Convention; - 6.
-FURTHER ENCOURAGES Parties to ensure national enforcement agencies responsible for enforcement of CITES draw upon existing training materials, resources and guides, such as the Scaling Back Corruption: A guide on addressing corruption for wildlife management authorities; Rotten Fish: A guide on addressing corruption in the fisheries sector, and Rooting out Corruption: An introduction to the corruption that fuels forest loss, prepared by entities such as INTERPOL, the UN Office on Drugs and Crime, the UN Development Programme, the World Bank and the World Customs Organization, and to make use of capacity building opportunities offered by such entities in order to discourage any corrupt behaviour or practices on the part of their personnel; - 7.
-URGES Parties to ensure that agencies responsible for the administration and regulation of CITES, particularly with regard to the issuance, inspection and endorsement of permits and certificates, and the inspection and clearance of shipments authorized by such documents, implement measures which aid in the deterrence and detection of corrupt practices;
+FURTHER ENCOURAGES Parties to ensure national enforcement agencies responsible for enforcement of CITES draw upon existing guidance and training materials, prepared by entities such as INTERPOL, the UN Office on Drugs and Crime, the UN Development Programme, the World Bank and the World Customs Organization, and to make use of capacity building opportunities offered by such entities in order to discourage any corrupt behaviour or practices on the part of their personnel; - 7.
+URGES Parties to ensure that agencies responsible for the administration and regulation of CITES, particularly with regard to the issuance, inspection and endorsement of permits and certificates, and the inspection and clearance of shipments authorized by such documents, implement measures which aid in the deterrence and detection of corrupt practices; - 8.
+FURTHER URGES Parties to pay particular attention to corruption associated with corporate gifting or accepting of CITES-listed species or products made from them and adopt efficient policies against such practices;